xavierchia/xavierchia.github.io/help.md

 "This was great.
 Gave me some really valuable things to consider which is exactly what I was after." - [Ben Lucas](https://haveaplan.xyz)

+"More than anything the conversation helped me refocus on experiments and their results as my guide in all this." - [Cam Burley]()

 "I can vouch.
 Jakob offers great actionable advice that is easy to understand and implement.
 The amount of value for the price is amazing.
 Thank you again for your help" - [Shoaib Ahmed](https://twitter.com/ShoaibA323/status/1578324696214704129)